Jeff Bennett

-Jeff Bennett (born October 2, 1962) is an American voice actor.
+Jeff Glen Bennett (born October 2, 1962) is an American voice actor.
 He voiced the titular character of Johnny Bravo, Dexter and Dee Dee's Dad in Dexter's Laboratory, Ace, Grubber, and Big Billy in The Powerpuff Girls, Peter Puppy in Earthworm Jim, Brooklyn in Gargoyles, Hämsterviel in the Lilo & Stitch franchise, Clay Bailey in Xiaolin Showdown, Petrie in The Land Before Time franchise, The Man with the Yellow Hat in Curious George, Clank in Tinker Bell and Kowalski in the Penguins of Madagascar series (replacing Chris Miller).
 In 2012, Bennett was awarded an Annie Award for his role in The Penguins of Madagascar and in 2016, he was awarded an Emmy Award for his role in Transformers: Rescue Bots.
 He has been listed among the top names in the voice-over field.

 Early life

-Bennett was born in 1962 in Houston, Texas.
+Bennett was born on October 2, 1962, in Houston, Texas.
 He got his acting training on the stage at the Alley Theatre in Houston, before moving to California with his family in 1990.